WLJSTeam/wolfram-js-frontend/container/README.md

 ## Known Issues

-- Offline offline documentation is not available
+- Offline documentation is not available